NerdAler1/Chk-Update/README.md

 3. Type in “D:” in the terminal window and press enter.

 4. Type in “start.bat” in the terminal window and press enter.
-(You can also just type in “s” and press Tab to autocomplete
+(You can also just press Tab to autocomplete, since everything else is lower alphabetically)

 5. The script will now show memory capacity and battery health (after a brief moment), then open windows update settings.